anjalisarawgi/mlops_sign_mnist/README.md

----
-layout: default
-nav_exclude: true
----

-# Exam template for 02476 Machine Learning Operations
+# Exam template Machine Learning Operations

 This is the report template for the exam.
 Please only remove the text formatted as with three dashes in front and behind
 like: